CSI-Ricardo-Davila/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: A benfit of using Markdown is that you can use it for anything and that you can run it anywhere.

 What does "cd" stand for?

- - Answer:
+ - Answer: The abreviation "cd" stands for change directory.

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: Yes, I got stuck with the console but I asked the teacher and he helped me remove a code I accidentaly added.

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: No, the only commands I ran were cd, dir and exit.

 What would you like to program?

- - Answer:
+ - Answer: I would like to program an app or a website.

 Type down any class notes below this sentence: